mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 Monster Manual: Creatures of Tirvandor

 :
 The world of Tirvandor is home to creatures shaped by war, magic, and the lingering scars of the Worldrend.
-From battle-hardened soldiers to divine champions, from corrupted spawn to ancient guardians—every monster tells a story of this divided land.
+From battle-hardened soldiers to divine champions, from corrupted spawn to ancient guardiansâ€”every monster tells a story of this divided land.
 This compendium presents 50 creatures designed specifically for Tirvandor campaigns, organized by faction and origin for easy reference during play.

 :